McGill Engineering Undergraduate Student Masters Award

 For international applicants, the program must begin in the Fall term (there are no International MEUSMAs available in the Winter term)

-For domestic students, this award is valued at a minimum of $17,500 per year for two years.
-The international package includes a supplement to offset international tuition and is valued at approximately $30,500 per year for two years.
+This award is valued at a minimum of $24,000 per year for two years.
+The international package for incoming students includes a supplement to offset international tuition and is valued at approximately $74,000 total for two years.